 The Spanish Peaks first caught my attention in 2003.
 Searching for a hiking destination, I stumbled upon a picture of the eastern most 13’er & 12’er in the U.S. and instantly became obsessed with the two impressive peaks.
-Not yet an ultra-runner, the idea that someone could run up a mountain would not have occurred to me and at the time I had never hiked above 11,000 feet.
+Not yet an ultra-runner, the idea that someone could run up a mountain would not have occurred to me and at the time I had never even hiked above 11,000 feet.
 That first trip to the Cuchara valley was life changing.
 I would return to explore the area over the next few summers hiking both West & East Spanish Peaks, Teddy’s Peak, Trinchera Peak, Quatro Peak, Leaning Peak, & Boyd’s mountain, and had made nearby trips north to the Wet Mountains and west to the Sangre de Christo’s around Blanca Peak.
 A deep love of the mountains was born in the Cuchara Valley.
 Becoming a trail and ultrarunner in the years since first setting eyes on “the Wahatoya”, I discovered that running in the mountains is not only possible, but that I was pretty good at it.
-I’ve been fortunate to run in many other mountain ranges since those early days; but lately had been feeling a strong pull back to the Spanish Peaks.
+Lately I had been feeling a strong pull back to the Spanish Peaks.
 When MURCA announced a 3rd annual Virtual 50K, it was just the excuse I needed for a return to the Cuchara Valley after 12 years away.

 MURCA, or the Marine Ultra Runners Club of America,is a group of Ultra-Running Marine Veterans.
 Made up of current and former Marines, it’s a group of legitimate bad-asses.
 It doesn’t take a long look at the MURCA Facebook page to understand these men & women are awesome.
 There are huge, epic, & humbling accomplishments posted every day!
 I am honored to be a member and have met great people both online and in-person since joining their ranks.
 As I said in last year's V50K run report; more than just a Facebook group, MURCAns across the country (and around the world) reach out, encourage, and support each other; it’s tangible.
 It’s a positive and motivating environment that also provides me with the connection to Marines that I'd been missing since leaving active duty ten years ago.